My Harp Story - by John Lozier

 The harp is widely popular across Mexico and South America, but not so much in Central America.
 The Spanish word for harp, ARPA can also be an acronym for a possible movement to re-establish the harp in popular culture (Asociacion para el Reestablecimiento Popular del Arpa).
 This requires recruitment and training of new harpers among the Salvadorans, Guatemalans, and Nicaraguans, as well as North Americans.
 Fortunately some steps have been taken by Lis Joosten in Honduras and by Patrice Fisher in Guatemala.

 In July, 1994 my first Harping for Harmony newsletter appeared, continuing somewhat regularly for several years.
+I’ll link the actual newsletters elsewhere.

 1995, March, Sue Richards at the Irish Spring Festival.